raymondworkshop/old.myblog/about.md

 I like problem solving and reading.
 I work as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S.A.
 (Nokia Co. now) .
 <br>

-Outside of the tech world, I also focus on languages, writing, humanlities, the Arts, and business NOW.
+Outside of the tech world, I also focus on languages, writing, humanlities, and the Arts NOW.
 <br>

 I am an active MOOC learner.
 I have a BS in Electroic and Information Engineering from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s), and a MS in Computer Science from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
 I also hold a Diploma in International Business and Communication from HKU.